ScilifelabDataCentre/blobserver/README.md

-# webapp-flask-couchdb-template
+# blobserver

-A template for a web app based on Flask and CouchDB with user account handling.
+Simple web app to server blobs (files) publicly.
+A file can be uploaded by an authorized account.

-Uses Python3, Flask, CouchDB server, CouchDB2 (Python module), jsonschema, Bootstrap, jQuery, DataTables.
+Uses Python3, Flask, jsonschema, Bootstrap, jQuery, DataTables.